-Don't bother with the left "race car" lane.
-Europeans will whiz by you.
-You should go the speed limit and ignore them.
-If you don't and you get a ticket, the rental car company can pass on your details to the authorities (and levy a fine on top of that).
+You should go the speed limit and ignore other drivers who may be speeding.
+If you don’t and you get a ticket, the rental car company can pass on your details to the authorities (and levy a fine on top of that).

 There are some rules you should be aware of:

 - It’s illegal to talk on your phone while driving.

 - Do not drink and drive in Europe.
 The blood alcohol limit is generally lower, at 0.05%.
 France is at 0.02% and you need your own breathalyzer.

 - You cannot turn right on a red light.
 You must wait until green.